peterparkedcar165/nospell2024.4/README.md

 ##### 4- Empower: Increase Attack Damage, Spell Power, Alchemy Power, Artillery Power, all by 2 per level, and Arrow Damage by 0.1 per level.
 [DONE]

 ##### Durations and amplifier will be increased when above Alchemy Power >= 10.
 [DONE]

+### Secondary Abilities:
+#### Archer: [PASSIVE] - On Focus crit procs, launch another Arrow at the target.
+#### Paladin: [PASSIVE] - Friends affected will be granted Absorption 2 and 8 Armor.
+#### Barbarian: [PASSIVE] - Attacks against bleeding Hostiles grants you Bloodthirst, increasing your Attack Speed
+#### Mystic: [PASSIVE] - Rejuvenating Dust grants a boost in Movement Speed to Players affected.
+#### Chemist: An Even Wider Selection - Toggle between different type of potions that offer different purposes, similar to the previous ones, except these ones have the opposite effects, and are mainly for hostiles.

 ### Enchantments
 #### Vitality: Armor Pieces - 1 HP per level.
 Max 5.
 [DONE]